CHATTOOGA RIVER (TURN HOLE FALLS)

 This is a kayaking trip that runs a seven mile section of the river starting at Highway 28 and ending at Earl’s Ford near Westminster, South Carolina.
 The river in this section (section two) has a few class two rapids and a single class three at Big Shoals which is easily forded during periods of lower water.
 The trip can be done in four to six hours as either a day trip or as an overnight float trip with campsites scattered along the river – particularly after Big Shoals.

-- click to see trail photos from this kayaking trip on section two of the Chattooga River: July 9, 2011
+- click for photos from this kayaking trip on section two of the Chattooga River: July 9, 2011

-- click to view a black and white river map of this kayaking trip to Turn Hole Falls
+- click to view a black and white river map of this kayaking from Highway 28 to Earl’s Ford

-- click to view the guidebook details for Section II of the Chattooga River (password required)
+- click to read the guidebook details for Section II of the Chattooga River (password required)

 - click to view a hiking and backpacking map of the Chattooga River Trail

-- click for more information on the Chattooga River Trail, and to see hiking and backpacking trips along the Chattooga River
+- click for more information on the Chattooga River Trail in northeastern Georgia

 - click for other hikes on the Chattooga River Trail in Georgia